-Members of the Parliamentary Golf Group visited Beckenham Place Park Golf Course yesterday (Tuesday 19 July).
+Members of the All-Party Parliamentary Group for Golf visited Beckenham Place Park Golf Course yesterday (Tuesday 19 July).

 The course, which was England’s first and is now inner London’s last remaining public course, has been threatened with closure by Lewisham Council, following a dubious consultation on improvements to Beckenham Place Park.

 Over the past months, the Group has received a great deal of correspondence regarding Lewisham Council’s plans to close the course.
 The Group has written to Lewisham Council, emphasising the health and social benefits of golf, and the importance of public courses such as Beckenham Place Park in offering access to golf for new players.
 The Council responded setting out it’s reasoning for closing the course and the consultation process.
 However, since the Group made this correspondence public, it has received a large amount of correspondence calling this consultation process into question.
 The APPG has also brought to the attention of The Heritage Lottery Fund this process and the fact that Lewisham Council and their Mayor have not perhaps been as transparent and open as they should have been during it, especially considering the importance of this public golf course.

 Members of the Group joined representatives of the campaign, including the local Member of Parliament Bob Stewart to save the 100-year-old course, and discussed its future whilst going on to enjoy as many locals and Londoners do, 9-holes of golf on offer at Beckenham Place Park.